drakon64/windows-usb-image-sh/README.md

 * `-b`    Partition block size

 ## Copy Mode
-Copy Mode will format the destination block device and create a FAT32 partition on it.
+Copy Mode will format the destination block device with an MBR partition table and create a FAT32 partition on it.
 This partition contains the source image file contents.
 The Windows `install.wim` file will be split into blocks of 1000MB to avoid FAT32 file size limitations.

+This USB should be compatible with both BIOS and UEFI.

 ## DD Mode
 DD Mode will use `dd` to clone the source image onto the destination block device.
 Copying will not be performed if the destination block devices checksum is the same as that of the source images.